jymcheong/Virtual-Internship/README.md

 > When we are willing to learn, we will make time & find the right resources to reach our goals.

-This COVID-19 pandemic showed us that we can be equally productive working & learning from anywhere other than office :D
+COVID-19 pandemic showed us that we can be equally productive working & learning from anywhere other than office :D

 # How?